Caru Classic Stews Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The company only uses human-edible components and produces all its products in a human food manufacturing facility.

-So, judging by its ingredients alone, Caru Classic Stews Dog Food appears to be a superior wet product.
+So, based on its ingredients alone, Caru Classic Stews Dog Food appears to be a superior wet product.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.